-Scottsdale Arts Festival Celebrates All Things Creative March 14-16
+Scottsdale Arts Festival Celebrates All Things Creative Now thru 3/16

-Scottsdale Center for the Performing Arts will present the 44th annual Scottsdale Arts Festival on Friday, Saturday and Sunday, March 14-16, in Scottsdale Civic Center Park.
+Scottsdale Center for the Performing Arts will present the 44th annual Scottsdale Arts Festival tonight, Saturday and Sunday, March 14-16, in Scottsdale Civic Center Park.

 Long recognized as one of the country's top art fairs and recently named "Best Arts Festival" by Phoenix New Times, the Scottsdale Arts Festival showcases 185 jury-selected artists from the United States and Canada who work in painting, sculpture, glass, ceramics, jewelry, photography and many other media.
 Works of art are available for purchase directly from the artists and through the Festival's online art auction.